 These duties represent a significant expansion of scope beyond the responsibilities of the Attorney General in the original CCPA.
 This expansion, along with the degree of specialization needed to carry out these duties, underscores why the state thought it necessary to create a dedicated privacy protection agency.

 How will enforcement of the CCPA change under the new agency?
 For the many businesses that have been holding off on CCPA compliance, this is the big question.
-Though nobody will know for sure until 2023, the conventional wisdom is that there will be a major increase in enforcement actions.
+Though nobody will know for sure until it happens, the conventional wisdom is that there will be a major increase in enforcement actions.

 The CPPA is already fully funded, with an annual budget of $10 million (adjusted yearly for inflation).
 This will likely lead to more enforcement for two reasons.
 First, the agency will have the resources and staff it needs to carry out its duties.
 Second, having allocated this money to the CPPA, the state will want to see results.
 Whereas all enforcement previously fell under the very wide umbrella of the Office of the Attorney General, the CPPA is dedicated exclusively to data privacy.
 It will have to show something to justify its budget, and that means putting numbers on the board: how many cure notices it has sent out, how much money it has collected in fines, etc.